-Three out of the four units will be assessed in the form of written assignments, made up of a combination of written work, presentations, role plays and practical assessment.
+Two out of the three units will be assessed in the form of Pearson set assignments, made up of a combination of written work, presentations, role plays and practical assessment.

-The fourth unit will take the form of an online assessment where students will be tested on their financial knowledge.
+The third unit will take the form of a written exam where students will be tested on their knowledge of promotion and finance.